z4r/python-rtkit/README.rst

  Queue: 2
  Spam: 10

-For now rtkit will raise Syntax Error with the errors list in e.response.parsed
+For now rtkit will raise SyntaxError with the errors list in e.response.parsed

 ::